lalelisealstad/mybook-dashboard/README.md

 - book topics tree map
 - books read timeline, line chart
 - timeline showing when books were written, barchart

-- top five books rates vs other ratings, with rating count
-- distribution of pages
+- distribution of pages, bar chart

-- distribution of languages
+- distribution of languages, pie chart
-- top rated topics using categories and the topics from open ai
+- pie chart categories,
-- viz showing own rating vs other ratings. one total to ssee if rating more generous or not than most people
+- viz showing own rating vs other ratings. one total to ssee if rating more generous or not than most people. use the plotly single figure thing
+- top and botton books use plot with own rating minus goodreads, then center 0 at middle of axis. axis lined along y axis, so opposite way as usual.
+- most read authors by count, and most liked authors
+- this year in books, total books and total pages, cummulative line chart for number of books timeline with number of pages as density chart.
+Show the number as the indicator plotly, just eh number of pages and books.

 Want to read:
 - top five rated books
 - top five popular books based on rating count
--

 Other pages:
 - sentiment analysis of description books. wpf vs own books read vs books want to read